JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

 ## Is removing a thunk a breaking change?
 Removing thunks is not considered a breaking change.
-This is because (in principle) removing them changes the implementation of the values returned by an rrule, not the value that they represent.
+This is because (in principle) removing them changes the implementation of the values returned by an `rrule`, not the value that they represent.
 This is morally the same as similar issues [discussed in ColPrac](https://github.com/SciML/ColPrac#changes-that-are-not-considered-breaking), such as details of floating point arithmetic changing.

-On a practical level, it's important that this is the case because thunks a bit of a hack, and over time it is hoped that the need for them will reduce, as they increase code-complexity and place additional stress on the compiler.
+On a practical level, it's important that this is the case because thunks are a bit of a hack, and over time it is hoped that the need for them will reduce, as they increase code-complexity and place additional stress on the compiler.